-A haven for recreation and entertainment.
+A haven for sports and leisure.

 Washington State offers plenty of activities to keep you busy, from professional sporting events and alpine skiing to a relaxing round of golf on a PGA championship course.
 You’ll also find interesting festivals, quaint communities, challenging hikes and enough theater, music and art to keep your social calendar filled all year long.

 With 8,000 lakes, 50,000 miles of rivers and streams and 3,200 miles of shoreline, Washington is an aquatic paradise.
 The state has the highest per capita boat usage in the United States – roughly one boat for every five residents.
-In addition to powerboating and sailing, enthusiasts can water ski, windsurf, kitesurf, jet ski and even rent a motorized hot tub or luxurious houseboat to enjoy a day of fun in the sun.
+In addition to powerboating and sailing, enthusiasts can water ski, windsurf, kitesurf, jet ski, paddleboard and even rent a motorized hot tub or luxurious houseboat to enjoy a day of fun in the sun.

-Along the Pacific Ocean, you can go surfing or enjoy a long drive or stroll on the beach.
+Along the Pacific Ocean, you can go surfing or enjoy a relaxing drive or stroll on the beach.
 The Puget Sound and the Strait of Juan de Fuca offer seasonal whale watching and fishing expeditions and most lakes and rivers are open for sports fishing.
 Local delicacies include geoducks (large clams), razor clams, salmon and Dungeness Crab.

 The Great Outdoors

 Thanks to the geographic diversity of the state, Washington offers plenty of activities for outdoors enthusiasts.
 There are hundreds of miles of trails through old growth forests that take you to spectacular waterfalls, offer glimpses of active volcanoes or open unexpectedly into meadows that are overflowing with alpine flowers.

 You can go scuba diving to see the largest octopi in the world, go off-roading through winding mountain roads, horseback on an endless stretch of beach or set up camp on a deserted ridge overlooking the Olympic Mountains.